textpattern/textpattern-toolbelt/README.md

 ### Step 8

-Run `checksums.php` from textpattern-toolbelt and commit:
+Run `checksums.php` from textpattern-toolbelt:

 ```php
 php /path/to/textpattern-toolbelt/release/checksums.php /path/to/dev/textpattern rebuild
 ```
+Commit with message such as `Checksums for x.y.z`.

 ### Step 9